RamenVentures/Operating-Manual/README.md

 #### 3. Will this be one of the most important companies on the planet?
 (Mission & Vision)

-Does this company have an important mission (a huge market and a painful problem)?
+Does this company have an important mission (a huge market with a painful problem)?

 #### 4. Why now and not before?
 (Timing, Secret)